Nanofluid: Nanolubricants

 Nanolubricants modify oils used for engine and machine lubrication.
 Materials including metals, oxides and allotropes of carbon have supplied nanoparticles for such applications.
 The nanofluid enhances thermal conductivity and anti-wear properties.
 Although MoS_{2}, graphene, and Cu-based fluids have been studied extensively, fundamental understanding of underlying mechanisms is absent.

 MoS_{2} and graphene work as third body lubricants, essentially acting as ball bearings that reduce the friction between surfaces.
 This mechanism requires sufficient particles to be present at the contact interface.
-The beneficial effects diminish because sustained contac pushes away the third body lubricants.
+The beneficial effects diminish because sustained contact pushes away the third body lubricants.

 Other nanolubricant approaches, such as magnesium silicate hydroxides (MSH) rely on nanoparticle coatings by synthesizing nanomaterials with adhesive and lubricating functionalities.
 Research into nanolubricant coatings has been conducted in both the academic and industrial spaces.
 Nanoborate additives as well as mechanical model descriptions of diamond-like carbon (DLC) coating formations have been developed.
 Companies such as TriboTEX provide commercial formulations of synthesized MSH nanomaterial coatings for vehicle engine and industrial applications.